postmanlabs/labs-docs/v6/postman/api_documentation/adding_and_verifying_custom_domains.md

 [![enter custom domain](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-docs-add-custom-domain-1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-docs-add-custom-domain-1.png)

-Click the **Proceed** button to verify the domain.
+Click **Proceed** to verify the domain.

 **Note**: Pro teams can add up to 5 domains.

 ### Verify Domain

-To verify a domain, check the box to confirm you added the TXT and CNAME records.
-Next click the **Verify Domain** button.
-A message appears to confirm the custom domain has been verified.
+To verify a domain, check the box "I've added the TXT and CNAME records".
+Next click **Verify Domain**.
+A confirmation message appears stating domain has been verified.

-If you choose not to verify the domain now, click the **Verify Later** button.
+If you choose not to verify the domain now, click **Verify Later**.

-In addition if you want to delete the custom domain, click the "Delete Custom Domain" link.
+In addition, if you want to delete the custom domain, click the "Delete Custom Domain" link.

 [![verify_domain](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-docs-verify-domain-1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-docs-verify-domain-1.png)

-**Note**: Occasionally, your DNS settings might not take effect immediately.
+**Note**: Occasionally, your DNS settings may not take effect immediately.
 If so, an error message appears.
-Allow some time to elapse and try again.
+Try again after some time.

 ### Get verification tokens